wp-plugins/better-click-to-tweet/readme.txt

 == Changelog ==

 = 1.0 =
 * updated the tweet length math to correctly parse text with non-standard characters.
-Thanks to [WordPress forum user zachop](https://wordpress.org/support/topic/incorrect-handling-length-count-of-multi-byte-strings "user forum') for the tip.
+Thanks to WordPress forum user zachop at https://wordpress.org/support/topic/incorrect-handling-length-count-of-multi-byte-strings for the tip.
 * various code cleanup issues, to make my code more readable and complaint with WordPress standards.

 = 0.4 =